jadecobra/python_tdd_exercises/source/truth_table_03_logical_disjunction.rst

             return False
         return True

-  okay, this looks more like what will get the original statement when "multiplied" since the opposite of the opposite of something is something.
-To fix the syntax I used the opposite of ``and`` which is ``or``
+  okay, this looks more like what will get the original statement when "multiplied" since ``the opposite of the opposite of something is something``.
+To fix the syntax I use the opposite of ``and`` which is ``or``

   .. code-block:: python